 Whether you are a new paintball player or a veteran who is looking to take your game up to the new level, you should know that other than your skill and composure, the equipment you use can make a huge difference to your performance.
-The paintball gun (also known as a paintball marker), and all the protective gear you use matters a lot when it comes to making the experience better but there is one thing which most paintball players often take for granted: The paintballs themselves.
+The paintball gun (also known as a paintball marker), and all the protective gear you use matters a lot when it comes to making the experience better, but there is one thing many paintball players often take for granted: the paintballs themselves.

-The type of paintball ammo you use also has a big impact on the result of the game and this is the reason why we are going to tell you about some of the best paintballs on the market right now.
-This guide will encompass the best paintballs you can get in the .68 caliber range, the best paintballs in the .50 caliber range and a few other alternatives.
+Using high quality paintballs has a big impact on the result of the game, which is why we’ve written this guide to the best paintballs on the market right now.
+This guide will encompass the best paintballs you can get in the .68 caliber range, the best paintballs in the .50 caliber range, and a few other alternatives.

 - The Best Paintballs – Comparison

 - 1. The Best .68 Caliber Paintballs – Valken Infinity Paintballs

 - 2. The Best 50 Cal Paintballs – Valken Fate Paintballs – 50cal

 - 3. GI Sportz XBALL Certified Midnight Paintballs